top of page

 Constantine III's Rise (Restitutor Rei Publicae - Restorer of the State)

-With the western regime unable to defend its periphery, its citizens there began looking to their own defense.
-In AD 407, the Roman field army in Britannia revolted.
+With Honorius unable to defend his imperial periphery, provincial Romans began looking to their own defenses.
+In 407, the legions in Britannia revolted.
 The chronology here is a little hazy.
-We don't know if Britain revolted in response to the AD 406 barbarian invasion of Gaul or whether the barbarian invasion was in response to Constantine III's revolt against Honorius.
-Roman historian Zosimus hints that it was the former:
+We don't know if Britain revolted in response to the 406 invasion of Gaul or whether that it happened because of Constantine III's revolt against Honorius.
+The historian Zosimus hints that it was the former:

 Though Constantine was the third choice to lead this revolt, he was the first one not murdered by the disgruntled troops.
 Such had been the fate of the first two claimants, Marcus and Gratian.
-An ordinary soldier of humble birth, we're told that he was raised to the purple for no other reason than because of his illustrious name (Orosius).
-In any case, Honorius and Stilicho now faced a dangerous rebellion in Britain combined with a significant barbarian incursion in Gaul.
+An ordinary soldier of humble birth, we're told that Constantine was raised to the purple for no reason other than his illustrious name (Orosius).
+Now Honorius and Stilicho now faced a dangerous rebellion in Britain combined with a significant barbarian incursion in Gaul.

-Honorius wanted to snuff out this new rebellion before it gained momentum and sent his general Sarus with an army to restore order.
-Sarus routed Constantine's vanguard, killing his commander Justinian, and then besieged another, Nebiogast, at Valentia in southern France.
-Nebiogast came out to meet Sarus under solemn oaths of safety to discuss peace terms.
-Sarus, apparently not a man of his word, had him executed on the spot (Zosimus 6.2.3-7).
+Honorius wanted to snuff out this new rebellion before it gained momentum and so sent his general Sarus to restore order.
+Sarus routed Constantine's vanguard, killing his commander Justinian, and then besieged another, Nebiogast, at Valentia.
+Nebiogast met Sarus under solemn oaths of safety to discuss peace terms.
+Sarus, apparently not a man of his word, had him executed then and there (Zosimus 6.2.3-7).

 Off to a rough start, the tide soon turned in Constantine's favor.
 A counterattack raised Valentia's siege and drove Sarus back over the Alps and into Italy (Zosimus 6.2.3-7).
-Thus ended the first phase of the rebellion by the end of AD 407.
-Constantine held Britain and Gaul.
-He was also consolidating control of Spain.
-An uneasy truce emerged between Honorius and Constantine.
-Both had other things to deal with.
+Thus ended the first phase of the rebellion by the end of 407.
+Constantine held Britain, Gaul, and part of Spain.

 Honorius, Stilicho, and Alaric - The Roman Game of Thrones

 Stilicho's position was already dangerously weak because he had failed to eliminate Constantine earlier.
-It now became even more so when the Eastern Roman Emperor, Arcadius, died in AD 408.
-Rumors swirled that Stilicho was going to march on Constantinople to install his son as emperor.
-In any case, he never got that chance, if such was his plan.
-A conspiracy backed by court factions and endorsed by Honorius brought down the great general.
+It became more so when Arcadius, the ruler of the East, died in 408.
+Rumors swirled that Stilicho would march on Constantinople to install his son on the throne.
+Whatever his true plans were, he never got the chance if such was his plan.
+A conspiracy hatched by venomous court factions and endorsed by Honorius brought down the talented general.

 Stilicho

-Of course, the problem for Honorius was that he didn't have another general nearly as talented as Stilicho.
-The foolish emperor was surrounded by wolves but had killed his best guard dog.
+Of course, the problem for Honorius was that he didn't have another general with Stilicho's military talents.
+The foolish ruler was surrounded by wolves but had killed his best guard dog.
 Now Constantine threatened Italy from the west while Alaric threatened from the north.
-It looked terrible for the young emperor.
+It looked terrible for the young fool.

-Perhaps seeing Alaric as the more pressing threat, Honorius recognized Constantine III as co-emperor of the West in AD 409.
-This was actually a reasonably astute move because it temporarily removed one foe to allow him to focus on the other.
-Astute or not, Honorius and his team totally botched what came next.
+Perhaps seeing Alaric as the more pressing danger, Honorius recognized Constantine as co-ruler of the West in 409.
+This was an astute move because it temporarily removed one foe to allow him to focus on the other.
+Astute or not, Honorius and his team botched what came next.

 A later legend circulated that when the messenger brought Honorius news of Rome's fall, he was at first terrified that something awful had happened to his favorite chicken, oddly also named Rome.
 Discovering that the messenger was referring to Rome, the city, Honorius sighed in relief (Kulikowski 149).